aditya-jonn/DataMonitor/Documentation/Limitations.md

 # Limitations

 **DataMonitor** is a tool for detecting deviations from known data distributions.
-However, its effectiveness has certain limitations that users should be aware of:
+However, it has some limitations:

 1. **Simulation-Based Validation**:
    - DataMonitor was primarily tested and validated on simulated 'stepwise' data drift scenarios over time.